brand0new/brandonverzuu.com/content/blog/the-serverless-site-my-customer-needed.md

 Make sure to ask yourself the question whether or not you're being pushed forward plagued by assumptions, metrics and deadlines instead of **being guided by the challenge to determine and solve the actual problems of the customer**.

-Take into account the human part of the development; **do you know if the problem you think you're solving is close to the actual problem?**.
+Take into account the human part of the development; **do you know if the problem you think you're solving, is even close to the actual problem?**.
 This will serve you greatly in the long run.

 ## Spaces of problems and solutions